Tasm-Devil/Onitama/README.md

 The Game logic is implemented entirely on the client side only.
 So there's no checking for cheating on the server side currently!
 This is on purpose because I want to use it for demonstration.

-You can play the older [non-multiplayer version here ](https://tasm-devil.github.io/Onitama/) since it doesn't require a backend server.
+Feel free to play the older [non-multiplayer version here ](https://tasm-devil.github.io/Onitama/) since it doesn't want you to setup a backend server.

 ### Thanks
 - Inspiration came from [here](http://onitama.lannysport.net/)